nanograv/pint_pal/README.md

 A long-lived repository for NANOGrav Timing analysis work.

 `timing_analysis` includes tools and notebook templates to facilitate transparency and reproducibility in timing pulsars using PINT.
 Configuration (`.yaml`) files contain relatively compact metadata to capture decisions made during the timing process so that such information can naturally be version controlled.
-Config files can be plugged into standardized notebook templates to asses and update results.
-Many of the underlying tools are agnostic to TOA type (e.g. narrowband/wideband).
+Configuration files can be "plugged into" standardized notebook templates to asses and update results.

-For more information about available tools and use cases, go here [under construction].
+More information about available tools and use cases coming soon!

 Getting started
 ---------------